 the meaning of comments e.g. “will run on Cray-like machines” – may actually mean the software must be built on machines which use double-precision floating point numbers by default.

-Compiler bugs which must be worked-around
+Compiler bugs which must be worked around

 The meaning of elements of the data header (if any)